binkley/kotlin-dice/README.md

 [N]'B'D['r'R]['h'[K]|'m'[K]|'n'[K]|'l'[K]][!|!Z]['x'M|'*'M][+EXP|-EXP...][+A|-A]
 ```

-- N - number of dice, default roll 1
+- N &mdash; number of dice, default roll 1
-- B - either a literal `d` (dice are 1 to D) or `z` (dice are 0 to D-1)
+- B &mdash; either a literal `d` (dice are 1 to D) or `z` (dice are 0 to D-1)
-- D - sides on the die, or `%` for percentile dice (100-sided dice)
+- D &mdash; sides on the die, or `%` for percentile dice (100-sided dice)
-- R - reroll dice this or lower, eg, reroll 1s
+- R &mdash; reroll dice this or lower, eg, reroll 1s
-- K - keep dice, discard rest, default keep 1
+- K &mdash; keep dice, discard rest, default keep 1
   - highest rolls (`h`)
   - high middle rolls (`n`)
   - low middle rolls (`m`)
   - lowest rolls (`l`)
-- ! - explode the dice, default explosion is on a max roll
+- ! &mdash; explode the dice, default explosion is on a max roll
-- M - multiple result
+- M &mdash; multiple result
-- EXP - add/subtract more dice expressions
+- EXP &mdash; add/subtract more dice expressions
-- A - add/subtract this fixed amount to the result
+- A &mdash; add/subtract this fixed amount to the result

 For example, in _D&amp;D_ a d20 roll with advantage is "2d20h" and with
 disadvantage is "2d20l", and in _Star Wars_ an exploding d6 roll is "d6!".